SuhoRyu/HATIE/README.md

 git clone https://huggingface.co/SHRyu97/HATIE
 unzip HATIE/HATIE_original_images.zip
 ```
-Alternatively, you can download "HATIE_original_images.zip" and "editable_objs_mask.pkl" from [HuggingFace](https://huggingface.co/SHRyu97/HATIE).
+Alternatively, you can download `HATIE_original_images.zip` and `editable_objs_mask.pkl` from [HuggingFace](https://huggingface.co/SHRyu97/HATIE).
 After downloading, unzip the archive (if needed) and place the contents in any desired location on your system.

 ### Environment setup
 The following instructions should work on most machines.
 However, depending on your specific environment and system configuration, you may need to install PyTorch and CUDA separately to ensure compatibility.